Trade directory · Chesapeake metro · Virginia

 Licensing Requirements

-Virginia requires HVAC contractors to hold a Class A or B Contractor License through DPOR.
-Must pass PSI examination covering trade knowledge and business law.
-Class A allows unlimited project value, Class B limited to $120,000 per project.
+Virginia requires HVAC contractors to hold a Class A or Class B Contractor License through DPOR.
+Must pass PSI exam covering trade knowledge, business law, and safety.
+Class A allows unlimited project value, Class B limited to $120,000 per contract.
+8 hours continuing education required every 2 years.
 Individual technicians need EPA 608 certification for refrigerant handling.
-License renewal every two years with 16 hours continuing education.

 §2